-- IB Biology Year 1 - IB English Year 1(HL for DP students; SL for CP and Course Students) - HHSPIB World History - IB Mathematics: Application and Interpretation Year 1 (HL or SL) - HHSPIB Spanish III, IB Spanish Year 1, HHSPIB French III, OR IB Latin Year 1 - IB Music Year 1, IB Theatre Year 1, OR IB Visual Arts Year 1 (satisfies IB elective requirement for IBDP) - Elective course - Career pathway course(s)
+- IB Biology Year 1 - IB English Year 1(HL for DP students; SL for CP and Course Students) - IB History of the Americas - IB Mathematics: Application and Interpretation Year 1 (HL or SL) - MYP Spanish III, IB Spanish B Year 1, IB Spanish A: Lang. & Lit.
+Year 1, OR Lang. & Lit.
+Year 2 - IB Music Year 1, IB Theatre Year 1, OR IB Visual Arts Year 1 (satisfies IB elective requirement for IBDP) - Elective course - Career pathway course(s)

-Again, the students follow the path they have chosen, IBDP or IBCP, which determine which/how many of the IB level courses they take during senior year.
+Again, the students follow the path they have chosen, IBDP or IBCP, which determine which/how many of the Diploma courses they take during senior year.

-- They complete the "extras" during this year and actually have to defend their service/self-development portfolio in front of a panel. - The IBDP students must take 3 Higher Level (HL) courses (as opposed to Standard Level (SL)) in which there are additional curriculum and hour requirements. - The IBCP students may take HL or SL for their IB level courses as there is no mandated requirement regarding that selection.
+- They complete the "extras" during this year and actually have to present their CAS portfolio to a panel of judges. - The IBDP students must take 3 Higher Level (HL) courses (as opposed to Standard Level (SL)) in which there are additional curriculum and hour requirements. - The IBCP students may take HL or SL for their IB level courses as there is no mandated requirement regarding that selection.